haskellfoundation/error-message-index/message-index/messages/GHCup-00110/index.md

 ---
 title: The tool is already installed with that version
-summary: GHCup has already installed the request version of the tool
+summary: GHCup has already installed the requested version of the tool
 severity: warning
 introduced: 0.1.19.0
 ---